matdac12/Senior-Synthesis/README.md

 # Senior Project - Mathematics Synthesis

 Running Logistic Regression on NBA play-by-play data.
 The objective was to show that we can mathematically predict the probability of a basketball shot going in based on certain shot characteristics.
+Consult 'FINALMODEL' for final and clean logistic model.

 The files also include a try to predict basketball scoring with different distributions: mainly exponential and Poisson.
 The results showed interesting insights and could be material for future studies.